top of page

 To become an NHS Health & Wellbeing Coach, you’ll need a combination of formal training and relevant experience.
 Here’s what’s typically expected:

-Our 12-month course follows a carefully structured syllabus to equip you with everything you need to become an exceptionally skilled, professional Health Coach within the NHS.
+Our 12-month course follows a carefully structured syllabus to equip you with everything you need to become an exceptionally skilled, professional Health Coach.

 Where You Might Work in the NHS